About Tent Peak Climbing in Autumn and Spring

 After a long walking period, you descend and reach Jhinu Danda on the way.
 This place houses a natural hot spring, where you can spend some time relaxing your sore muscles.
 These natural springs are known for treating skin diseases as well.
-Do know that you have to pay a few extra bucks to use the service, which is not included in the Tent Peak Climbing package.
+Do know that you have to pay a few extra bucks to use the service, which is not included in the Tent Peak package.

 Get to see tempting scenery and panoramic views of the Annapurna Himalayas